sunnykandev/DynamicTable/README.md

 - `yarn start` to open the app in development mode with hot reload support.
 - `yarn test` launches the test runner.

-## Upon Project Completion

-- Commit your changes using Git.
-Use imperative style commit messages.
-- Push the commits up to the origin.
-- Notify the hiring manager that you have completed the challenge.